 - They need to continue to make AdWords a profitable channel for the top advertisers, who represent the bulk of the money spent on their platform, and they need to present power users with access to power tools.

-To date the way they've handled this is to offer defaults on the front end that encourage spending, with advanced features that help optimize larger spends available but less accessible (which possibly accounts for their alarmingly high churn amongst small businesses ).
+To date the way they've handled this is to offer defaults on the front end that encourage spending, with advanced features that help optimize larger spends available but less accessible (which possibly accounts for their alarmingly high client churn amongst small businesses).

 A great example of this push-spend-in-the-front-intelligent-features-in-the-back is the AdWords IP Exclusion Tool.
 The tool can be a very handy means of limiting unwanted clicks and impressions, but it's very difficult to find and a bit cumbersome to utilize.
 This post will walk you through what it does, where to find it, and why you might want to use it.

 The AdWords IP Exclusion Tool is basically the place within AdWords where you designate IP addresses you don't want your AdWords ad to be eligible to show in.

 Why Would I Want to Use the IP Exclusion Tool?

 The IP exclusion tool allows you to eliminate clicks from IPs you've identified as malicious or irrelevant.
 This means both hard and soft cost savings:

 - Hard Cost - You can actually eliminate irrelevant clicks, meaning a tangible reduction in cost.